How to remove Windows Defender security warning scam

 Windows Defender security warning is a type of scareware or a phishing scam.

 It redirects you to a page that looks like the official Microsoft website, even though its URL suggests otherwise.
-The page will display a message that your computer has been infected with malware (Trojan, for example) and that you need to contact a customer support agent by phone so that they could fix the problem.
+The page displays a message stating that your computer has been infected with malware (Trojan, for example) and that you need to contact a customer support agent by phone so that they can resolve the issue.

-One thing you should know about the Windows Defender Security warning is that it looks like a legit message by Windows, and that’s why it’s so dangerous - many users might not even bat an eye and try to google about it.
+One thing you should know about the Windows Defender security warning is that it appears to be a legitimate message from Windows, which is why it’s so dangerous – many users might not even double-check and try to Google it.

 In any case, the telephone number is most likely to direct you to a scam call center where an agent will either try to infect your computer with malware, steal your personal information, or demand you pay money for fake services.